AsalBarak/advanced_fMRI_course/Books.md

 This book also has an unofficial companion [youtube channel](https://www.youtube.com/channel/UCZ7gF0zm35FwrFpDND6DWeA). where Jeanette A. Mumford has a fantastic series of videos on neuroimaging analysis: I highly recommend it.
 The channel also has [facebook group](https://www.facebook.com/groups/mumfordbrainstats/) (as well as a [tumblr](http://mumfordbrainstats.tumblr.com/) and [twitter account](https://twitter.com/mumbrainstats) ) if you have questions.

+You can also find the code to recreate the figures of the book [here](http://www.fmri-data-analysis.org/code).

 ![](.statics/stat_anal_MRI_data.jpg)

 * [Statistical Analysis of fMRI Data]() by F. Gregory Ashby